ricsam/enschedule/README.md

 ## Overview

 Enschedule is structured for straightforward task automation and scheduling.
 It integrates a UI dashboard with a backend database, facilitating task management and scheduling.
-The architecture is centered around three core elements: workers, handlers, and scheduling mechanisms.
-Workers connect the system logic with the database, while handlers, defined within workers, execute specific javascript functions.
-Schedules can be created via the UI or programmatically, triggering handler functions based on cron jobs or scheduled jobs.
+The architecture is centered around three core elements: workers, functions, and scheduling mechanisms.
+Workers connect the system logic with the database, while functions, defined within workers, execute specific javascript functions.
+Schedules can be created via the UI or programmatically, triggering functions based on cron jobs or scheduled jobs.
 This structure is designed to offer a flexible and direct way to handle task automation.

 ### Key Components:

-1. **Workers and Handlers:**
+1. **Workers and Functions:**

    - **Workers:** These components connect the operational logic of the system with the database.
 Each worker is registered in the database to facilitate organized functioning.
-   - **Handlers:** Defined within workers, handlers are essentially functions that execute specific pieces of code.
-Every handler is registered in the database for tracking and execution purposes.
+   - **Functions:** Defined within workers, functions are essentially functions that execute specific pieces of code.
+Every function is registered in the database for tracking and execution purposes.

 2. **Scheduling Mechanism:**

    - **User-Defined Scheduling:** Schedules can be created either programmatically or through the UI dashboard.
-These schedules trigger handlers at predetermined times, using either cron jobs or scheduled jobs.
+These schedules trigger functions at predetermined times, using either cron jobs or scheduled jobs.
    - **Database Integration:** Schedules are stored in the database, which helps in managing and tracking the execution timeline and task details.

 3. **Execution Tracking and Output Management:**
-   - **Run Records:** When a handler executes, a 'run' is created.
+   - **Run Records:** When a function executes, a 'run' is created.
 This run acts as a log for the execution, capturing outputs such as stdout and stderr.
    - **Output Storage:** The outputs from job executions are stored in the database.
 This allows for efficient tracking and retrieval of execution logs for analysis and debugging.

 ## Running Enschedule